This page has information about how to search different Data Tiers, and when you should use

 In Sumo Logic, a search modifier is a tag that gives the Sumo Logic backend information about how to process a query.
 The

 _dataTier modifier tells Sumo Logic which Data Tier a query should run against: Continuous, Frequent, or Infrequent.

 When you include the

 _dataTier modifier in a query, the query will run against only the tier or tiers you specify.
 If you do not specify one or more partitions in the query, using

 _index, the query will run against all partitions in the tier you specified with

-- If you don’t specify a partition using
+If you don’t include

 ||Searches all the partitions in the Infrequent tier for messages that contain the string “error”.|